 Animal Farm Foundation’s Executive Director worked closely with Rhode Island the constituent who submitted the bill to his legislators, in order to help affect a positive outcome.
 She writes about her experience here.

-Last month a Rhode Island Senator introduced legislation targeting “pit bull” dogs.
+Last month, (editor’s note: this article was originally written in 2013) a Rhode Island Senator introduced legislation targeting “pit bull” dogs.
 The language was some of the most inflammatory I have ever seen in legislation.
 But as I read the legislation it was clear that this was motivated from a place of deep emotion.

 My experience as an advocate has taught me that almost every single instance of proposed breed specific legislation is motivated by emotion – a reaction to a single, frightening event.
 Or, maybe it is a reaction to something frightening that could have happened, but didn’t.
 BSL is always fueled by fear and a desire to address the issue of safety.
 It’s always about the fear of not being safe in our own communities.
 We all want to feel safe.
 And that’s something we can all agree on.

 I called the senator who sponsored the legislation and asked him if he was willing to tell me about his motivation for filing the bill.
 In order to help him understand that I wasn’t calling to start an argument, I explained that while on the surface it may seem that we didn’t agree, that I was certain we really did.
 I explained that we both probably wanted the same thing: for ALL the citizens of Rhode Island to feel safe.
 So although the senator and I did not agree on how to get there, we shared a community of interest.
 We both agreed everybody in Rhode Island deserved to be protected from reckless dog owners.
 We had established common ground to stand on together.

 Turns out, I was the first person who had called the senator with solutions regarding building safe communities, instead of complaints.
 The senator asked me to speak with the constituent who had asked him to take up this legislation in the first place.
 I was glad to!